Frequently Asked Questions

 Participants will be able to make their own committee and country selections when they are accepted to the conference.
 If you are applying as a faculty advisor on behalf of a delegation, you will be able to make these selections for your delegates.
 Please note that positions are only confirmed and reserved upon payment and are therefore subject to change up until your payment has been received.

-What if I am new to mun?
+What if I am new to MUN?

 If you are completely new to MUN, we especially encourage you to join NoviceNations, our beginner-focused conference.
 It’s the perfect environment to build confidence, learn the ropes, and experience the excitement of debate in a supportive setting.